a9s Messaging Migration

 Create New a9s Messaging Service Instance

-Create a new and empty a9s Messaging service instance that will be the target for the data migration from an existing a9s Messaging service instance.
+Create a new and empty a9s Messaging Service Instance that will be the target for the data migration from an existing a9s Messaging Service Instance.

-• Create a new service instance with the same capabilities or greater.
+- Create a new Service Instance with the same capabilities or greater.

-/----> * RabbitMQs 3.7 * /--------> * RabbitMQ 3.10 *
+/----> * RabbitMQ origin * /--------> * RabbitMQ destination *

 / /